 Who is the Alpha Dog?
 I am.
 Leah Brown: former Veterinary Technician and Pet Sitter; currently, Dog Daycare Wrangler and Agility Instructor.
 I went to college to work with animals and 30 years later I'm still at it.
 I started this adventure in 2003 to give dogs a safe place to play.
 I'm here everyday, with the dogs, to make sure everything continues to run smoothly.

 What kind of training do you provide?
 During daycare hours it’s all about basic house manners.
 After hours it’s Agility.
 If you are interested in agility classes call us during business hours and we'll give you the details.

 We have an awesome crew of dog wranglers.
 Just like the dogs, we have a regular schedule so we know the dogs, and they know us.
-The playful pups are supervised at all times by four wranglers in the morning and two in the afternoon-when it's a bit quieter.
+The playful pups are supervised at all times by four or five wranglers in the morning and at least two in the afternoon-when it's a bit quieter.